Cleaning up dirty school buses

 School buses are still the safest and smartest way to travel to school.
 But with lower diesel emissions, they could be even safer.
 New buses and retrofits are good solutions.
 Here are four ways to make a difference:

 #1: Replace - Add new buses

 New buses are much cleaner than older ones.
-Thanks to strict new Environmental Protection Agency standards, new 2007 buses are 90 percent cleaner than the buses they replace.
+Thanks to strict new Environmental Protection Agency standards, buses meeting the cleanest standards are 90 percent cleaner than the buses they replace.

 New buses are expensive, however.
 (A new bus costs $75,000-80,000.)
 One solution for cash-strapped schools is to outfit buses older than 1995 with newer engines and retrofits.

 #2: Retrofit - Clean up older buses

 Affordable pollution-cutting filters are available.
 For just $9,000-15,000 each, older buses can be fitted with tailpipe and crankcase filters that reduce soot emissions by up to 90 percent, making them as clean as new buses for a fraction of the cost.

 Every dollar spent on retrofitting a diesel school bus is worth at least $12 in health benefits (such as avoided emergency room visits) — a very smart investment.